Contact Information

 • Size: 10.2 Hands or less

 • Color Pattern: Any color except Appaloosa.
 No particular coat or eye color is preferred.
 The most popular colors are black and dark brown.
-May come is silver dapple, which is unique to the Shetland pony.
+May come in silver dapple.

 Shetland ponies roamed the hills of the Shetland Islands, with the harsh conditions shaping their breed.
 They learned to conserve body heat, along with growing a dense coat, heavy mane and tail.
 The Shetland Pony was first imported to the U.S. in the 1800’s.
 They were bred to pull ore carts in coal mines until World War II.
 They are still known for this driving ability.
 Today there are different types of Shetland Pony’s, the classic and the modern.
 The classic is known for its style and substance.
 The modern is strong and attractive, similar to the original Shetland.